 Thaw frozen foods in the refrigerator, in cold water (changing the water every 30 minutes to keep it cold) or in the microwave right before cooking.
 Do not leave frozen foods on the counter or in the sink to thaw, because that gives foods enough time at a “danger zone” temperature for harmful bacteria to grow.

 Keep Raw Meats and Ready-to-Eat Foods Separate

 Prevent cross-contamination by keeping raw foods separate from ready-to-eat foods.
 Use two cuttings boards: one strictly for raw meat, poultry and seafood; the other for ready-to-eat foods such as breads and vegetables.
 Wash cutting boards thoroughly in hot, soapy water after each use or place in dishwasher.
-Discard old cutting boards that have cracks, crevices and knife scars.
+Discard old cutting boards that have cracks or other hard-to-clean grooves.

 Cook Foods to Proper Internal Temperatures

 Proper cooking temperatures kill harmful bacteria present in food.
 Always use a food thermometer to check the doneness of meat, poultry, seafood and other dishes.
 Some ready-to-eat foods require reheating before use.
 These foods include hot dogs, luncheon and deli meats, and fermented and dry sausages.
 Always make sure to bring these foods to the proper internal temperature before eating.